ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 This payment service does not aim to be a financial institution.
 Rather, this payment service aims to be a means for ordinary folks to send Bitcoin, whether as payment or donation, to one another, that is, without an intermediary financial institution.

-Specifically, this payment service will allow ordinary folks to:
+Specifically, this payment service will allow everyday users to:
 1. Create Bitcoin Addresses
 2. Create Smart Contracts
 3. Check Bitcoin address balance and transaction details using an in-built blockchain explorer